ABOUT

 BIOgraphy

-Ina holds degrees from the Oberlin Conservatory and the Cleveland Institute of Music where she currently studies with Yolanda Kondonassis as the first harpist admitted into their Doctor of Musical Arts program.
-Her scholastic achievements have earned recognition for combining academic and musical engagement.
-She was awarded the James H. Hall Prize in Music History in addition to the Alice Chalifoux Prize and the Jocelyn Chang & Michael Leese Award in Harp for exceptional performance creativity.
+Ina holds degrees from the Cleveland Institute of Music and Oberlin Conservatory where she studied with Yolanda Kondonassis.
+As the first harpist admitted into the CIM Doctor of Musical Arts program, Ina received the Alice Chalifoux Prize and the Joycelyn Chang & Michael Leese Award in Harp for her exceptional performance creativity.
+She is also an alumnus of Interlochen Arts Academy.

-In addition to her performance endeavors, Ina will be pursuing a PhD in Historical Musicology at Case Western Reserve University within the coming year.
+In addition to her performance endeavors, Ina is currently a PhD Musicology candidate at Case Western Reserve University.
+Her forthcoming dissertation will research harps, supernaturalism, and timbral transformation.

 © 2020 by Ina McCormack // Photography by Human Artist Photography